This 49th Annual San Diego Comic Con for the 2018 year ended a week ago, but the memories will last.

 Those among us, being the 135,000 in attendance and at least double that for the outside events, would find plenty to muse over the endless ridiculousness of corporate promotions, self-promoting indie projects, gatherings of fandoms and geekery of all mediums and platforms.
 The San Diego city location remains a perfect place for such things, with its spacious convention center, Gaslamp district, surrounding hotels, and gorgeous waterfronts for its annual mecca of devoted attendees.

-My time spent among them, of my 24th year in attendance was the best I had for delving into the overall creative, fandom drenched, collectible hunting, and so much more.
+My time spent of my 24th year in attendance was the best I had for delving into the overall creative, fandom drenched, collectible hunting, and so much more.
 But it was also the busiest for me, with more networking, panel attending, interviews, and greeting of friends old and new.
 Little time was left for resting, organizing, ruminations.

 Meanwhile, I did take many pictures and notes within, for which I will share now.
 The following is my series of results, starting with the grand Exhibit Hall of the SDCC…

 The Exhibit Hall area is 460,000 square feet, and your feet will hate you if you explore every inch of it.

 The Image Booth gives a beastly view this year, casting aside the usual Walking Dead/Saga and presenting something fresh and new…something always welcome for this comic book reader.